|Height:||14 – 16 inches|

 Pros and Cons of Owning a Pitbull Rat Terrier Mix

 There are advantages and disadvantages of owning mixed breeds.
-That is why it is not unusual that there are people who are still unsure of getting a Pitbull Rat Terrier mix.
+That is why it is not unusual that there are people who are still unsure about getting a Pitbull Rat Terrier mix.

 Below are some advantages of having a Rat Terrier Pitbull mix: